openstack/oslo.rootwrap/README.rst

 rootwrap executable, and only with a specific configuration file (which should be owned by `root`) as its first parameter.

-`oslo-rootwrap` imports the Python modules it needs from a cleaned (and system-default) `PYTHONPATH`.
+`nova-rootwrap` imports the Python modules it needs from a cleaned (and system-default) `PYTHONPATH`.
 The configuration file points to root-owned filter definition directories, which contain root-owned filters definition files.
-This chain ensures that the unprivileged user itself is never in control of the configuration or modules used by the `oslo-rootwrap` executable.
+This chain ensures that the unprivileged user itself is never in control of the configuration or modules used by the `nova-rootwrap` executable.

 Installation
 ============

-All nodes wishing to run `oslo-rootwrap` should contain a `sudoers` entry that lets the unprivileged user run `oslo-rootwrap` as `root`, pointing to the root-owned `rootwrap.conf` configuration file and allowing any parameter after that.
-For example, Nova nodes should have this line in their `sudoers` file, to allow the `nova` user to call `sudo oslo-rootwrap`:
+All nodes wishing to run `nova-rootwrap` should contain a `sudoers` entry that lets the unprivileged user run `nova-rootwrap` as `root`, pointing to the root-owned `rootwrap.conf` configuration file and allowing any parameter after that.
+For example, Nova nodes should have this line in their `sudoers` file, to allow the `nova` user to call `sudo nova-rootwrap`:

-``nova ALL = (root) NOPASSWD: /usr/bin/oslo-rootwrap /etc/oslo-rootwrap/rootwrap.conf *``
+``nova ALL = (root) NOPASSWD: /usr/bin/nova-rootwrap /etc/nova/rootwrap.conf *``

-Then the node also should ship the filter definitions corresponding to its usage of `oslo-rootwrap`.
+Then the node also should ship the filter definitions corresponding to its usage of `nova-rootwrap`.
 You should not install any other filters file on that node, otherwise you would allow extra unneeded commands to be run as `root`.

-The filter file(s) corresponding to the node must be installed in one of the filters_path directories (preferably `/usr/share/oslo-rootwrap`).
-For example, on Nova compute nodes, you should only have `/usr/share/oslo-rootwrap/compute.filters` installed.
+The filter file(s) corresponding to the node must be installed in one of the filters_path directories.
+For example, on Nova compute nodes, you should only have `compute.filters` installed.
 The file should be owned and writeable only by the `root` user.

 Rootwrap configuration
 ======================

-The `rootwrap.conf` file is used to influence how `oslo-rootwrap` works.
+The `rootwrap.conf` file is used to influence how `nova-rootwrap` works.
 Since it's in the trusted security path, it needs to be owned and writeable only by the `root` user.
-Its location is specified in the `sudoers` entry, and must be provided on `oslo-rootwrap` command line as its first argument.
+Its location is specified in the `sudoers` entry, and must be provided on `nova-rootwrap` command line as its first argument.

 `rootwrap.conf` uses an *INI* file format with the following sections and
 parameters: